Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 Ribbon Cable Connection Diagnosis

-The connection between the main control board and UI display board in your WDF520PADM uses a ribbon cable or multi-wire connector.
-This connection is critical for display operation.
+The connection between the main control board and UI display board in your WDF520PADM utilizes a ribbon cable or multi-wire connector.
+This connection is crucial for display operation.

 Inspecting the Ribbon Cable